thomas-touhey/cahute/docs/headers/cahute/link.rst

     :param flags: The flags to set the USB link.
     :return: The error, or 0 if the operation was successful.

-.. c:function:: void cahute_close_link(cahute_link *link)

-    Close and free a link.

-    :param link: The link to close.

 .. c:function:: int cahute_get_device_info(cahute_link *link, \
     cahute_device_info **infop)